esProc SPL

 How is SPL compatible with SQL?

-SPL is not a computing engine of the SQL system, currently only supports simple SQL with small data volumes and does not guarantee performance; it can be considered that esProc does not support SQL, and of course it is not compatible with any SQL stored procedures.
+SPL is not a computing engine of the SQL system, currently only supports simple SQL with small data volumes and does not guarantee performance; it can be considered that esProc does not support SQL, and of course it is not compatible with any SQL or stored procedures.

 In the future, dual engines supporting SQL will be developed, but it is still difficult to ensure high performance and big data, just to make the existing SQL code easy to migrate.